diogoff/transition-counting/README.md

 - `runtests.py` - A Python script that runs a series of tests and generates results in a similar form to Table 2 in the paper.

+### How to compile the code

+Operating system: Ubuntu (or another Linux distro).

+Check that you have all the necessary pre-requisites, namely [CUDA](https://developer.nvidia.com/cuda-downloads).
+Also, make sure that CUDA is properly configured, as described [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions).
+A good place to configure the environment variables (`PATH` and `LD_LIBRARY_PATH`) is in `~/.bashrc`.

+Use the `Makefile` to compile the code.
+However, before running `make`, change the value of the `ARCH` variable to the compute capability of your GPU.
+For a list of GPUs and their compute capabilities, check [this page](https://developer.nvidia.com/cuda-gpus).

 ### How to cite this work

 See the [publisher's website](https://link.springer.com/chapter/10.1007%2F978-3-319-58457-7_3) to download a citation in the desired format.